high-intelligence/high-intelligence.github.io/_pages/research.md

 # Research

-The Language and Data Intelligence Lab conducts research at the intersection of natural language processing, artificial intelligence, and data science.
-Our mission is to advance the understanding and application of language technologies for real-world impact.
+The Language & Learning Intelligence Lab at HUFS researches natural language processing, artificial intelligence, and data science.
+We focus on developing technologies and solutions that empower communication, education, and society.
+Our core research includes making learning more efficient and adaptive, using AI and data-driven methods to personalize and optimize educational experiences for all learners.

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/venn_diagram.jpg){: style="width: 300px; float: right; border: 10px"}